CharlesIrvineKC/mozart/guides/app_overview.md

 ### Completing Tasks

 Every process model must specify an **initial task**.
 This will be the first task opened for completion.
-Completion of the initial task will often, though not always, trigger the opening of addition tasks.
+Completion of the initial task will often, though not always, trigger the opening of additional tasks.
 Every task that completes will potentially trigger the opening of additional tasks.
 At least one task in a process model will not trigger any downstream tasks.
 Eventually, a process model will stop generating new open tasks and it's process engine will terminate.

 So, completing the execution of a process model equates to repeatedly opening and completing tasks until the process as a whole is complete.